MarcusWolschon/osmeditor4android/documentation/docs/help/en/Introduction.md

 Vespucci has an ![Address](../images/address.png) "add address tags" function that tries to make surveying addresses more efficient by predicting the current house number.
 It can be selected:

-* after a long press (_non-simple mode only:): Vespucci will add a node at the location and make a best guess at the house number and add address tags that you have been lately been using.
+* after a long press (non-simple mode only): Vespucci will add a node at the location and make a best guess at the house number and add address tags that you have been lately been using.
 If the node is on a building outline it will automatically add a "entrance=yes" tag to the node.
 The tag editor will open for the object in question and let you make any necessary further changes.
 * in the node/way selected modes: Vespucci will add address tags as above and start the tag editor.
 * in the property editor.